 - In Peer Gynt, Henrik Ibsen has a quartet of characters representing national stereotypes of the English, German, French and Swedish.
 When the Frenchman makes a comment in his native tongue, the German comments (Ibsen being sarcastic), "Oh!
 French is such a stiff language."

-- The finale of the 10th anniversary concert for Les Misérables.
+- In the finale of the 10th anniversary concert for Les Misérables, of the seventeen international Jean Valjean actors, France-representative Robert Marien is easily the sexiest.
 Compare the performances of all seventeen singers, all singing lines from the same song.

 - In Tanz der Vampire Herbert calls Alfred "mon chéri" while flirting with him.